parthas1/parthas1.github.io/_pages/bio.md

 - High-performance computing
 - Software at scale
 - Statistical and deep learning
+- Stochastic optimization tools (e.g CMAes) for forward and inverse-design

 For more information see my [publications](/publications) and [projects](/research).